Taarnet: History and profile

 Taarnet was founded in 1893 by Johannes Jørgensen who formulated his symbolism approach in the publication.
 The title of the magazine was a reference to both the poetic meaning of tower and the tower in Jørgensen's apartment in Frederiksberg, Copenhagen.
 In his autobiography Jørgensen stated that Taarnet was established in the name of Edgar Allan Poe, Charles Baudelaire and Paul Verlaine.
-The first issue appeared on October 1893.
+The first issue appeared in October 1893.
 The magazine which was published on a monthly basis featured articles on Danish and international symbolist literature and visual art.

 As stated above Jørgensen described his own version of symbolism in Taarnet and argued "all genuine art is and becomes symbolic."
 Furthermore, in the magazine Jørgensen replied the critics of his manifesto that he had published in another Danish magazine, Tilskueren.
 The mission of Taarnet was to provide a connection between French and Danish symbolism, and nearly twenty percent of all articles published in the magazine were translations of French symbolists.